Avocarrot/hiring/index.md

 <br>
 We provide one of the best private insurance plans in Greece, with full medical coverage in almost all the major private medical centers in Greece.

+                        Existing waterfalls and 3rd party ad serving will stop on March 1, 2018.
 - **Free Fruits & Snacks**
 <br>
 The office is always stocked with free fruits and snacks.
 Also, several times each month we organize free lunches for everyone at the office.